Homemade Pasta

 • drops of water, if necessary

 After reading many online reviews, I decided to split the flour using 1/2 Italian 00 and 1/2 Semolina–which is a high-protein durum wheat.
-The three brands I tried for the Semolina flour were Caputo Semola, Bob’s Red Mill Semolina, and King Arthur Semolina Flour.
+The three brands I tried were Caputo Semola, Bob’s Red Mill Semolina, and King Arthur Semolina Flour.

 Instructions for Making Pasta

-When making your dough, most online instructions show placing the flour on your counter and mixing the dough there.
+When making your dough, most online instructions show placing the flour on the counter and mixing the dough there.
 I like using a flat stainless steel bowl, which allows easier clean-up, and I still have plenty of control in bringing the dough together.
-I usually begin mixing with my fork, but always end using my fingers.
+I usually begin mixing with my fork, but always end with my fingers.

 Dribble a little olive oil over the dough and place in a plastic bag.
 Allow to rest for 30-40 minutes.